2008 Savannah State Tigers football team: Howard

-Clark Atlanta University
+Clark Atlanta

 Derek Williams made three field goals as Savannah State defeated Division II Clark Atlanta University, 17–14.
 QB Kurvin Curry threw for 220 yards and a 33-yard touchdown in the second quarter.
 He also ran for 81 yards as the Tigers improved to 3–3 on the season.
 Deleon Hollinger caught seven passes for 132 yards.
 Senior free safety Javorris Jackson made an interception and blocked a field goal attempt by Clark Atlanta in the fourth quarter.

 The Tigers overcame an 11–0 lead by the Panthers to tie the game at 11–11 in the third quarter.
 Clark Atlanta regained a three points lead in the third quarter, but Williams made two field goals in the fourth quarter to seal the victory for the Tigers.

-Charleston Southern University
+Charleston Southern

 Charleston Southern University committed five turnovers, but held off the Tigers for a 29–20 victory.
 SSU QB Kurvin Curry ran to CSU's 11-yard line in the fourth quarter, but fumbled the ball with 1 minute, 56 seconds remaining.

 SSU kept the game close at several points.
 SSU running back Justin Babb, on second-and-goal from the CSU 1-yard line, was tackled for a 2-yard loss as time expired in the first half.
 That gave the Buccaneers a 26–14 halftime lead.
 Curry threw a touchdown pass to Deleon Hollinger with 13 minutes, 14 seconds to play and cut the score to 26–20, but kicker Luis Justiniano's missed extra point.

 Curry was 17-of-29 passing (181 yards, 3 touchdowns, 2 interceptions and 2 sacks) and ran for 35 of SSU's 71 yards.
 Curry also threw a 15-yard touchdown to Isaiah Osborne in the first quarter.
 Hollinger had eight catches for 122 yards and 2 touchdowns.

 The SSU defense intercepted three passes, the most since the Tigers intercepted three passes against South Carolina State University on Sept.
 20, 2003.
 Sophomore cornerback Jamar Graham intercepted two of the three while cornerback Marcus Darrisaw and defensive end LaDarien Redfield each forced fumbles that were recovered by Redfield and defensive back Chris Asbury.
 Senior linebacker Calvin Leonard and junior linebacker Antwan Allen made 11 tackles each for the game high.